Passivhaus Affiliate

 Share this project:

-Goldsmith Street in Norwich, the winner of the 2019 Stirling Prize, is a 100% social housing development for Norwich City Council, comprising 93 Passivhaus homes spread across 7 blocks aligned in 4 simple rows on a traditional street pattern.
+The social housing development for Norwich City Council, comprises of 93 Passivhaus homes spread across 7 blocks aligned in 4 simple rows on a traditional street pattern.
 On completion in 2019 it took the title of the UK's largest Passivhaus certified residential scheme.

 What do the residents think?